aclemons/emailrelay/doc/reference.md

     scope id.
 Interface names can be used instead of addresses, in which case all the addresses associated with that interface at startup will used for listening.
-When an interface name is decorated with a `-ipv4` or `-ipv6` suffix only their IPv4 or IPv6 addresses will be used (eg. `ppp0-ipv4`).
+When an interface name is decorated with a `-ipv4` or `-ipv6` suffix only their IPv4 or IPv6 addresses will be used (e.g. `ppp0-ipv4`).
     To inherit listening file descriptors from the parent process on unix use a syntax like this: `--interface=smtp=fd#3`.